CHENNAI

 Sampath’s Desk:

-MADRAS, now re-christened as Chennai, has always been my favourite city.
-Its origin could be traced to centuries back as a small village, gifted on 22.8.1639 to the East India Company by Vijayanagara King, Peda Venkata Raya of Chandragiri.
-A year later, the British built Fort St. George, which became the nucleus of growing colonial city as a trade and commercial hub of the then East Indian Company.
+MADRAS, now re-christened Chennai, has always been my favourite city.
+Its origin could be traced to a small village in the 1600's, gifted exactly on 22.8.1639 to the East India Company by Vijayanagara King, Peda Venkata Raya of Chandragiri.
+A year later, the British built Fort St. George, which became the nucleus of a growing colonial city as a trade and commercial hub of the then East India Company.
 Madras Day is celebrated on August 22 every year.

 Turning